AU-Biocommons/genome-annotation/ansible/playbooks/README.md

    1. Run playbook to add/update entries in /etc/hosts file
    2. Modify `changeipvms` host list in inventory file as required
    3. Requires `--limit changeipvms`
-   4. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group
-   5. Requires the apollo short hostname `apollo-<XXX>` to be defined in the inventory file for the host group.
+   4. Requires the apollo short hostname `apollo-<XXX>` to be defined in the inventory file for the host group.
 This should be `apollo-999` if `target_environment=test`.
-   6. Requires environment variable `private_ip=192.168.0.<N>` to be defined in the inventory file for the apollo VM
+   5. Requires environment variable `private_ip=192.168.0.<N>` to be defined in the inventory file for the apollo VM
+   6. Optionally specify `target_environment=test` in the inventory file for ansible testing

    Please see example inventory configuration below:
     ```